Ishita3120/ai-opportunity-radar/README.md

 # AI Opportunity Radar for Indian Investors

+This prototype implements Opportunity Radar and Chart Pattern Intelligence modules aligned with the ET Markets AI for the Indian Investor problem statement.

 ## Problem Statement

 Indian retail investors often rely on tips rather than structured technical signals.
 This leads to missed opportunities and inefficient decision-making.